S0f1eM/DOM-Pig-Game/README.md

 # DOM-Pig-Game
-Rolling dices game - manipulating DOM and JavaScript.
+PIG game - manipulating DOM and JavaScript.

 Exercice/training to manipulate the DOM and using JS.